mfasman95/discordia/guides/GS_SETUP_YOUR_BOT.md

 </div>

 # Save the Client ID
 This link - `https://discordapp.com/oauth2/authorize?&client_id={Client ID}&scope=bot&permissions={Permissions Integer}` - is the link used to invite users to your server.
 Replace `{Client ID}` in this link with the "Client ID" in the center of your page.
-We will get to `{Permissing Integer}` later.
+We will get to `{Permissions Integer}` later.

 <div style="width: 100%">
   <img src="img/gs_setup_your_bot/save_client_id.png" style="margin: auto; display: block;">